 Folotyn is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
+A healthcare provider will give you this injection.

 Folotyn is usually given once per week for up to 6 weeks at a time.

 Your doctor may have you take folic acid supplements starting 10 days before your first dose of Folotyn and ending 30 days after your last dose.
 Your may also receive vitamin B12 injections every 8 to 10 weeks during treatment.
 This can help protect your blood cells from some of the side effects of pralatrexate.
 Follow your doctor's medication instructions very closely.